jmthackett/freeflow/README.md

 # Freeflow

 Freeflow is like reader mode, but for the entire web.
-Its aim is to present all content on the internet using desktop widgets, with no layout or interactivity.
+Its aim is to present all content on the internet using desktop widgets, with standardised layouts and interactivity.

 # Approach